IntersectMBO/draft-constitution/2024-12-05/draft-constitution-converted.md

 technology, smart contracts, and community governance.

-In approaching this Constitution, the Cardano Community recognizes that it must be remembered that this is not a constitution for only a blockchain but rather, it is a constitution for a blockchain ecosystem – a much more ambitious endeavor.
+In approaching this Constitution, the Cardano Community recognizes that it must be remembered that this is not a constitution for only a blockchain but rather a constitution for a blockchain ecosystem – a much more ambitious endeavor.
 Accordingly, how governance actions are approved, while extremely important, is not the sole focus of this Constitution.
 Rather, this Constitution provides the basis and fundamental framework through